 In addition to wanting my clothing easy to find, my other key issue is keeping things dust free.
 For that reason I’ve added a few shelves with glass doors, a perfect place to keep less used accessories.

 I also included a few specialty hooks that would help corral items requiring individual treatment.
 For hubby I added two pull out tie racks, as well as another for hanging belts.

 You’re probably wondering where I keep my shoes and the quick answer is everywhere!
 But this also brings me to my secret weapon, an item I use for just about everything.
-I have a countless number of clear pull out drawers (#aff link) from the Container Store that you’ll continue to see in future posts.
+I have a countless number of clear pull out drawers that you’ll continue to see in future posts.
 I love that they keep things visible, organized and dust free.
 I use them for all my shoes that are small enough to fit, as well as cosmetics, accessories, undergarments and more.
+(See resource list below.)

 I also added a belt rack to my side of the closet, another set of hooks that slides out for easy use.

 One of my favorite extras is the valet hook, a great way to prepare an outfit for a special event.
 It’s also a great place to hang the clothing that otherwise winds up thrown on a chair.